lammps/lammps/doc/rst/Errors_warnings.rst

 *Dihedral style in data file differs from currently defined dihedral style* Self-explanatory.

+*Dihedrals are defined but no dihedral style is set* The topology contains dihedrals, but there are no dihedral forces computed since there was no dihedral\_style command.

 *Dump dcd/xtc timestamp may be wrong with fix dt/reset* If the fix changes the timestep, the dump dcd file will not reflect the change.